igcode/perl/README.md

-Project Repository that contains the perl scripts that I use for maintenance tasks
+Project Repository that contains the perl scripts that I use for all kinds of maintenance tasks